 Contributing Editor: Lori Dantuma

 A couple pesky state-lines couldn’t keep me from getting involved with this cute little magazine.
-I am currently finishing up my BA in Creative Writing at Augustana College in Illinois, where I also work as a tutor in the Reading/Writing Center on campus.
+I finished my BA in Creative Writing at Augustana College in Illinois, where I also worked as a tutor in the Reading/Writing Center on campus.
 Prose is my happy place, whether that means quirky flash fictions, engaging essays, sentimental personal reflections, or anything in-between.

 At Tiny Spoon, I am looking for artists who not only have neat ideas but clean execution as well because a story is only as engaging as the storytelling.
 I’m a sucker for beginnings that pique my interest, middles that keep me on my toes, and ends that stick the landing.
 Simplicity and attention to detail go a long way for me, but I’m open to surprises!